 Take your time: Hit the trails with a slow and steady approach.
 Driving too fast will only put additional strain and pressure on the knees.
 When trying to negotiate steep slopes, try to carefully back off to the side.
 This will help shorten and smooth your steps.

 If you’re already suffering from knee pain when hiking or knee pain after hiking, several options can provide relief.
-Some are simple home remedies for pain behind knee, while others will require advice from your doctor.
+Some are simple home remedies for knee pain in knee, while others will require advice from your doctor.

 You should usually start with simple home remedies before moving on to more invasive treatment options, especially if your pain is mild.
 Home care includes: